 Stress Free Grooming

-Working with senior pets is my passion, not only as a groomer, but in all aspects of their health and well being.
-Over the years working with pets I clearly recognized their sense of cleanliness, or lack thereof.
+Working with senior pets is my passion, not only as a groomer but in all aspects of their health and well being.
+Over the years of working with pets, I clearly recognized their sense of cleanliness or lack thereof.
 Clients told me that their "very slow and old dog" got reinvigorated by just having her heavy coat thinned out.
 Other clients reported that their senior pets are seemingly happier and more active than usual.
-And of course, my furry friends show me exactly what they think about it: They prance, they dart back and forth, they lie down on their bed with a very content look on their face.
+And of course, my furry friends show me exactly what they think about it: They prance, they dart back and forth, they lie down on their bed with a very content look on their faces.
 I can tell they feel pretty good at that moment.

 Generally, pets become officially seniors around 8-10 years of age.
 Even if your animal is not a senior or recovering pet, please take a seat in my virtual waiting room, I will get back to you as quickly as I can.
 Thank you!